A new version of the global high-resolution dataset of soil hydraulic and thermal parameters for land surface modelingIntroduction

 The soil water retention parameters, based on the Campbell and van Genuchten (hereafter VG) models, are obtained from a fitting method to find the optimal water retention parameters from ensemble PTFs.
 The soil hydraulic conductivity is estimated as the median values of ensemble PTFs.
 The heat capacity of soil solids is calculated as the volumetric weighted average of the heat capacity of mineral soils, soil organic matters (SOM) and gravels.
 And the soil thermal conductivity is estimated following the models of Johansen and Balland and Arp , with all the effects of soil constituents such as SOM and gravels considered.

-Dai, Y., N. Wei, H. Yuan, S. Zhang, W. Shangguan, S. Liu, and X. Lu (2019a), Evaluation of soil thermal conductivity schemes for use in land surface modelling, under review in J. Adv.
+Dai, Y., N. Wei, H. Yuan, S. Zhang, W. Shangguan, S. Liu, and X. Lu (2019a), Evaluation of soil thermal conductivity schemes for use in land surface modelling, J. Adv.
 Model.
-Earth System.
+Earth System, accepted.

 Dai, Y., Q. Xin, N. Wei, Y. Zhang, W. Shangguan, H. Yuan, S. Zhang, S. Liu, and X. Lu (2019b), A global high-resolution dataset of soil hydraulic and thermal properties for land surface modeling, J. Adv.
 Model.
 Earth System, accepted.Data download